Why the FTC may be Involving Itself in PCI

 As for assessment practices, I believe the core areas where problems arise are scoping failures and re-use of a previous year’s assessment during the repeatable PCI assessment work cycle.
 Scoping failures include both challenges in defining the true scope of a cardholder data segment (an assessor can’t always identify areas an assessed entity hasn’t provided as in-scope as part of the store-process-transmit territory of cardholder data flow) and issues in scoping the level of effort for an assessment, where assessors may face time constraints to accomplish assessment activities as efficiently as possible to meet deadlines, for a project that was not fully understood due to lack of information on an assessed entities readiness to be evaluated.
 Which leads to the other problem area I mentioned, re-use of a previous years PCI assessment report as guidance, and sometimes even for content, when developing an assessment report.
 Taking shortcuts by using a previous year’s work has the potential to create missteps, and the possibility exists that controls that were once validated as in place can become broken in a calendar year for various reasons.

 Another interesting aspect of this topic involves consumer protection and risk acceptance by the payment brands (VISA/MC/AMEX).
 The PCI-DSS and the PCI Security Standards Council are closely integrated with the card brands/payment networks.
 I would be surprised if the card brands would state that the PCI-DSS is ineffective and if they did have that opinion, there would likely be major changes coming to the standard.
 I think payment brands have accepted a certain amount of risk and loss that breaches will occur but the acceptance of this risk is for themselves as businesses.
-It is for this reason I believe the FTC is likely involving themselves to represent the people/cardholders affected by payment card breaches, since what a payment card brand might find acceptable as loss doesn’t necessarily fully consider the impact of breaches on cardholders.
-There will be a certain amount of breaches, there is a cost, the payment brands and banking institutions re-issue cards, offer some identity theft monitoring services to those effected, and continue business as usual.
+It is, for this reason, I believe the FTC is likely involving themselves to represent the people/cardholders affected by payment card breaches since what a payment card brand might find acceptable as loss doesn’t necessarily fully consider the impact of breaches on cardholders.
+There will be a certain amount of breaches, there is a cost, the payment brands, and banking institutions re-issue cards, offer some identity theft monitoring services to those affected, and continue business as usual.
 The consumers are not fully represented, and it’s likely why the FTC is stepping in.
 Will the FTC mandate changes that impact PCI security standards?
-It’s hard to say, since the PCI Security Standards council is already proactive in maintaining the standards.
+It’s hard to say since the PCI Security Standards Council is already proactive in maintaining the standards.
 Maybe the FTC will serve as a stakeholder in those processes.

 As for a call to action, if you are an assessed entity that is bound to the PCI-DSS, there are a few things to consider: